 II VMs are available in a variety of configurations and pricing models.
 Configurations up to 6 CPUs and 32 GB of memory are supported and pricing starts at around $300/year for a low-end VM.
 For details of the pricing model, please see the features and pricing link from the II Virtual Systems page.

 This section outlines the various types of uses for VM and how they are funded

-- Instructional Services - VMs that are used for direct class support by SoIC instructors will be funded either through the school IT budget or specific educational support budget lines, depending on the exact nature of the project.
-Projects of this nature must have needs that cannot be met using other UITS and SoIC services and be approved by the SoIC IT Director.
+- Instructional Services - VMs that are used for direct class support by Luddy instructors will be funded either through the school IT budget or specific educational support budget lines, depending on the exact nature of the project.
+Projects of this nature must have needs that cannot be met using other UITS and Luddy services and be approved by the Luddy IT Director.

 - Research and Project Support (Faculty or Grant Funded) - Beyond the School-Funded VMs, it will be up to the faculty member to provide funding sources for additional VMs.
 There is no limit on the number and size of VMs that can be provisioned for such projects, provided that the faculty member provides an account number to cover the cost